hsr-22/harsh-s-roniyar/_pages/about.md

 About Me
 --------

 Hi, I am Harsh Sanjay Roniyar.
-I am currently a first year under-graduate student at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/)
+I am currently a under-graduate student at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/)

 For more info